datacentricdesign/lab/collections/_courses/bsc-io1075-module3-2-assignment.md

 computational_concepts: data structure (arrays, collections), scope
 ---

-# Task 1: Test Units
-In this task you will learn how to test your code by writing test units for each function of your code.
-It will ensure that your code works as expected and remains valid as you develop your code further.

-## Task 1.1: Test the LightBulb code
-## Task 1.2: Run a Test
-## Task 1.3: Test the Button code

 # Task 2: Dependencies
 In this task you will learn how to use code from others, relying on external libraries.